intersystems/multi-model-exercise/README.md

 	}
 	```

-2. Navigate to  on the ObjectScript extension in your Visual Studio Code, right click `Demo/Employee.cls` and select **Export**.
+2. Navigate to the ObjectScript extension in your Visual Studio Code, right click `Classes/Demo/Employee.cls` and select **Export**.

 8. Navigate to the **File Explorer** and open the newly created `src/Demo/Employee.cls` file.